deepgram-starters/flask-live-transcription/README.md

 ## Sign-up to Deepgram

-> Please leave this section unchanged, unless providing a UTM on the URL.

 Before you start, it's essential to generate a Deepgram API key to use in this project.
 [Sign-up now for Deepgram](https://console.deepgram.com/signup).

 ## Quickstart

-> Detail the manual steps to get started.

 ### Manual